Feature Articles: Food, Fitness and Health

-Melissa Bess, Nutrition and Health Education Specialist, Camden County, University of Missouri Extension
+Melissa Bess, former Nutrition and Health Education Specialist, University of Missouri Extension

 Many people like to start the day with a fresh cup (or cups) of coffee.
 In the past, it was believed that coffee could be harmful.
-But research has shown that, overall, there is little evidence of health risk and there is actually evidence of health benefits for adults consuming moderate amounts of coffee (3-4 cups per day, providing 300-400 mg per day of caffeine).
+But research has shown that there is little evidence of health risk and there is actually evidence of health benefits for adults consuming moderate amounts of coffee (3-4 cups per day, which provides 300-400 mg of caffeine).

-September 29 is National Coffee Day and there are reasons to celebrate this beloved beverage.
-Coffee has many health benefits.
-Preliminary studies have indicated these possible valuable benefits:
+September 29 is National Coffee Day and there are many reasons to celebrate this beloved beverage.
+Preliminary studies have indicated these possible valuable health benefits from coffee: